 Learn more about the science behind the issues impacting our lakes!

 Yahara Lakes 101 is a series of educational events open to the public and a great chance for residents to learn more about the science behind the issues impacting our lakes.
 Each month, we feature a different expert to make the science accessible and interesting to technical and non-technical audiences alike.

 Join us at Yahara Lakes 101

 Events are held at The Edgewater.
-Come at 7:30 a.m. for a meet-and-greet and to enjoy your coffee, pastries, and fruit.
-The program begins at 8 a.m. and is dismissed by 9 a.m. with small group Q&A to follow.
-Advance registration is requested.
+Come at 7:30 a.m. for a meet-and-greet and to enjoy coffee, pastries, and fruit.
+The program begins at 8 a.m., and class is dismissed by 9 a.m.
 Complimentary event parking will be available at The Edgewater.

 Past Events › Yahara Lakes 101